 - Judge Dredd: In a prequel story, Judge Death is seen playing chess with his father's corpse, whom he personally executed years before when he was inducted into the Academy of Law.

 - A platonic, Played for Laughs version is the National Lampoon comic strip "Ray and Joe: The Story of a Man and His Dead Friend."
 It's just what it sounds like.

 - Ragdoll, member of the Anti-Hero group the Secret Six, keeps the corpse of his ex-teammate Parademon stuffed and mounted in his room and has extended conversations with it.
 The fact that Parademon died in an explosion and that a number of pieces could apparently not be recovered for the taxidermist in no way improves the situation.

-- Another Transformers example: in issue #67 of the original Marvel Comics series, an alternate-universe Galvatron has conquered North America and keeps the corpse of Rodimus Prime chained up between the remains of the World Trade Center.
+- The Transformers (Marvel): In issue #67, an alternate-universe Galvatron has conquered North America and keeps the corpse of Rodimus Prime chained up between the remains of the World Trade Center.
 He rants at it in frustration over the continued survival of the Autobot/Human resistance.

 - Subverted in the earlier versions of "Snow White".
 The prince fell in love with Snow White even though he thought she was dead and then carried a coffin around until a bump dislodged the apple from Snow White and she woke up.

 - Apartment Zero an Ambiguously Gay play on the Psycho story featured Colin Firth serving breakfast to Hart Brochner's corpse in the end.

 - Body Bags: The coroner props up a mutilated corpse to give him psychological advice.
 Of course, he's a lost cause.